 Ideally, an insurance company would pay out what they owe without question.
 However, that’s not how it works.
 Instead, insurance companies have adjusters, doctors, nurses, and even lawyers working on their side.
 Their whole goal is to get you to say the wrong thing or do the wrong thing, so they can justify not paying your claim or paying a reduced amount.

 That’s why our services at Springs Law Group are crucial.
 We understand all the tricks insurance companies utilize, and we are ready to fight for your rights.
-There are two main scenarios where a lawyer would be advantageous when it comes to an insurance claim:
+There are two main scenarios where a Colorado Springs lawyer would be advantageous when it comes to an insurance claim:

-Attorney fees will depend largely on the type of claim.
+Attorney fees will depend largely on the type of case.
 In cases involving large amounts of money, an attorney takes a portion of the damages awarded after a case is won; this is called a contingency fee.
 In other cases, the attorney might charge a flat fee or charge by the hour.
 We can discuss our fees and how we go about earning our fee when you come in for your free consultation.
 Keep in mind that your claim can provide you with significant compensation to replace lost wages and other damages, including pain and suffering.
 Therefore, your first priority should be to find out how to get the compensation you are owed.